 In 1988, the World Health Assembly adopted a goal of global polio eradication.
 Since then, polio incidence has decreased by more than 99%, using oral polio vaccine (OPV, Sabin vaccine) and IPV to interrupt transmission.

 OPV has the benefits of lower cost compared with IPV and better induction of intestinal/mucosal immunity.
 It is also associated with vaccine-associated paralytic polio and vaccine-derived poliovirus infections, which have outnumbered wild-type polio infections in recent years.

 This vaccine is indicated to prevent the Wild Polio Virus in the hope of completely eradicating the disease.

-The vaccine is administered as three intramuscular injections on (0.5ml) Day 0, Day 30 and Day 60 respectively and a single intramuscular injection of vaccine (0.5 ml) at 18 months.
+The vaccine is administered as three intramuscular injections on (0.5ml) Day 0, Day 30, and Day 60, respectively, and a single intramuscular injection of vaccine (0.5 ml) at 18 months.

-This analysis revealed that the studied sIPV demonstrated an immunogenicity profile non-inferior to that of the conventional IPV, as well as a good safety profile.
+April 8, 2019 - The results of this study were published in The Journal for Infectious Diseases.
+This analysis revealed that the studied sIPV demonstrated an immunogenicity profile non-inferior to that of the conventional IPV and a good safety profile.

 Sabin IPV Vaccine Clinical Trials